amishasingh016/book_review_ibmfinalproject/README.md

-# Online Book Review Server-Side Application
+# Online Book Review Application

 Welcome to the Online Book Review Server-Side Application, the final project for the IBM Course "Developing back-end apps with Node.js and Express."
 This application allows users to manage books, write reviews, and interact with book-related data.
 It utilizes MySQL as the database and Sequelize.js as the ORM (Object-Relational Mapping) tool.